- Latin America

 I was welcomed into a room with both numerous motorbikes parked inside as well as a sitting area which I would come to learn is normal in the city.
 My host (the only person in her family who spoke English) appeared suddenly and directed me to my room.
 Her home was hot due to the lack of air-conditioning and that, coupled with my huge bags and total jetlag along with the seemingly endless stairs I had to climb to get to my room, felt like torture.

-Jacklynn Blanchard is a 24-year-old writer and hails from Littleton, Colorado where she has lived on and off for the past 14 years.
-Before moving to Saigon, she worked as a hostess at an upscale Mexican restaurant, a caregiver at an assisted living home, and a babysitter.
+Jacklynn Blanchard is a 24-year-old writer and hails from Littleton, Colorado where she has lived on-and-off for the past 14 years.
+Before moving to Saigon to teach English, she worked as a hostess at an upscale Mexican restaurant, a caregiver at an assisted living home, a nanny, an editorial assistant, a reporter, an Early Vote Organizer, and a babysitter.
 She has her Bachelor’s degree in English from The University of Colorado at Boulder and graduated with honors.

 Want to Learn More About Teaching English Abroad?